openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-no-docker.md

 ## Testing Your Overlay

-At this point you should have a functioning [Ziti Network](/learn/introduction/index.mdx).
+At this point you should have a functioning [network](/learn/introduction/index.mdx).
 The script you sourced provides another function to login to your network.
 Try this now by running `zitiLogin`.
 You should see something similar to this:
 ```text